valzi/hylia/src/pages/capital.md

 #### Laws

 * Anyone may scavenge/explore.
-* Personal disagreements/feuds handled by meditation, duel, or trial (last resorts, but these are the only official methods of adjudication.)
+* Personal disagreements/feuds handled by mediation, duel, or trial (last resorts, but these are the only official methods of adjudication.)
 * Harm to locals by outsiders carries a strict death penalty.

 ### Factions